tfpauly/draft-ohai-chunked-ohttp/draft-ohai-chunked-ohttp.md

 This document updates the "Media Types" registry at
 <https://iana.org/assignments/media-types> to add the media types
-"message/ohttp-streamed-req" ({{iana-req}}), and
+"message/ohttp-chunked-req" ({{iana-req}}), and
-"message/ohttp-streamed-res" ({{iana-res}}), following the procedures of
+"message/ohttp-chunked-res" ({{iana-res}}), following the procedures of
 {{!RFC6838}}.

-## message/ohttp-streamed-req Media Type {#iana-req}
+## message/ohttp-chunked-req Media Type {#iana-req}

-The "message/ohttp-streamed-req" identifies an encrypted binary HTTP request that is transmitted using streamed chunks.
+The "message/ohttp-chunked-req" identifies an encrypted binary HTTP request that is transmitted using chunked chunks.
 This is a binary format that is defined in {{request}}.

 Type name: